The Coloma Rose Garden is once again open to visitors, and is looking spectacular!

 The whole area is incredibly well maintained.
 I hardly saw a dead-head, and the borders are neatly manicured.
 And try as I might, I didn’t spot a single greenfly or aphid, while my garden rose’s blackspot and rust don’t seem to have appeared in Coloma.
 At the same time I didn’t see a lot of bees and butterflies either, which suggests that the rose garden is heavily sprayed in order to keep everything in tip-top condition, which is understandable considering the rarity of some of the varieties.

 I didn’t investigate it (as I wanted to make the most of the sunshine), but in the park next to the rose garden is the Rose Museum.
 Here you can find all you want to know about roses.
 The museum is particularly proud of its interactive digital rose encyclopaedia.
-There is also an excellent cafe on site.
+There is also a café on site.
 Entrance to the Coloma Rose Garden is free.

 The Coloma Rose Garden is an excellent place to visit for an hour or two.
-If you’re still not convinced, here’s a short video:
+If you’re still not convinced, here are some more photos, sent in by Jofi Yance.
+Thanks a lot Jofi!
+You can see more of his photos of Belgium and elsewhere on Instagram @jofi.jofi

 I’ll be introducing other parks and gardens in Belgium open to the public this summer.
-If you want to be notified about them, drop your email below:
+If you want to be notified about them, add your email below: